Do Out of Wedlock

 Children, of course, have no choice as to who their parents are and neither does an illegitimate (born without the benefit of their parents being married) person.
 The apostle Peter, however, reminds us that if anyone, regardless of how they came into the world, fears God and does what is right, that they will be accepted.

 The nature of a person's birth has nothing whatsoever to do with whether or not they are ultimately saved.
-Children born out of wedlock does not matter, what really makes a difference is whether a person has a close and intimate relationship with our Father in heaven.
+Salvation is not based on whether a born out of wedlock (illegitimate) or not.
+What really makes a difference is whether a person has a close and intimate relationship with our Father in heaven.

 Recommended Articles